Online version: February 2021

 The plan is intended to be drawn up in association with “the company’s stakeholders” and, where appropriate, within the framework of multi-stakeholder initiatives within the same industry or at the territorial level.
 By expressly referring to the company’s stakeholders, the law of March 27, 2017 underlines the importance of “stakeholders”, a core concept in compliance and CSR.

-To be noted – Competent court:In January 2020, a number of associations and local authorities brought a lawsuit against Total before the Nanterre District Court, alleging that Total had failed to accurately map the risks in its 2018 vigilance plan and that it did not take adequate measures to prevent climate damage resulting from greenhouse gas emissions caused by its activities.
+To note – Competent court:In January 2020, a number of associations and local authorities brought a lawsuit against Total before the Nanterre District Court, alleging that Total had failed to accurately map the risks in its 2018 vigilance plan and that it did not take adequate measures to prevent climate damage resulting from greenhouse gas emissions caused by its activities.
 The District Court of Nanterre declared itself incompetent in favor of the commercial court.